-At the local level, the project works with extension actors to focus on demonstrating the economic benefits resulting from more efficient nitrogen use.
-And at national and regional levels, the project analyzes nitrogen fertilizer subsidies and related policies.
+At the local level, the project worked with extension actors to focus on demonstrating the economic benefits resulting from more efficient nitrogen use.
+And at national and regional levels, the project analyzed nitrogen fertilizer subsidies and related policies.

 Outputs from this research are used to refine climate-smart practices that aim to increase productivity for smallholders (women and men), while minimizing negative environmental outcomes, including emissions.
 Decision-makers will use improved data and methods to support policies that reduce greenhouse emissions and influence policies on nitrogen fertilizer subsidies at international and national levels.
 Project partners, including local governments, non-governmental organizations, the private sector and other bilateral projects, are then empowered to scale up evidence-based mitigation practices that also contribute to food security, with a particular focus on efficient nitrogen management and soil management recommendations.

-The project also aims to contribute massively to mitigation plans globally by informing the IPCC with more accurate recommendations for nitrogen management in wheat- and maize-based systems and adjusting targets for nitrogen management.
+The project also aimed to contribute massively to mitigation plans globally by informing the IPCC with more accurate recommendations for nitrogen management in wheat- and maize-based systems and adjusting targets for nitrogen management.

 - Albanito, F., Lebender, U., Cornulier, T., Sapkota, T., Brentrup, F., Stirling, C., and Hillier, J. (2017).
 Direct nitrous oxide emissions from tropical and sub-tropical agricultural systems - a review and modelling of emissions factors.
 Scientific Report 7.